 This combination of turbulent flow and laminar flow of a non-Newtonian fluid makes this a difficult to model problem with CFD.
-As far as the present authors know, no other work has been published about the direct computation of this type of flow in stirred tanks.
+As far as the present authors know, nothing has been published about the direct computation of this type of flow in stirred tanks.